Al-Ghazaly High School

-Al-Ghazaly High School in Wayne, in Passaic County, New Jersey, is one of the oldest Islamic high schools in the United States.
+Al-Ghazaly High School in Fairfield, in Essex County, New Jersey, is one of the oldest Islamic high schools in the United States.
 The school was founded in 1984, and serves students in seventh through twelfth grades.
-The current principal is Hayat Jaludi.
-Most students at Al-Ghazaly High School come from Al-Ghazaly and Al Hikmah Elementary School, located at Communipaw Avenue in Jersey City and North 8th Street in Prospect Park, respectively.
+The Executive Director is Hayat Jaludi.
+Most students at Al-Ghazaly High School come from Al Hikmah Elementary School, located at North 8th Street in Prospect Park.

 As of the 2023–24 school year, the school had an enrollment of 316 students and 39.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.9:1.
 The school's student body was 63.9% (202) White, 31.6% (100) Asian, 3.2% (100) Hispanic and 1.3% (4) Black.

 Al-Ghazaly's dress code has remained the same for many years to in order to show equality between students.
 Boys wear navy blue pants and white polo shirts while girls wear long navy blue Islamic dresses often referred to as "abaya" and red/maroon headscarves often referred to as "jilbab".

 History

 Between 1984 and 2013, Al-Ghazaly was located on 441 North Street in Teaneck, New Jersey.
 The new facility in Wayne (formerly Neumann Preparatory School and Lake View Learning Center) opened its doors to students in September 2013, with the Teaneck facility repurposed to serve students in pre-Kindergarten through third grade.

+The school relocated from Wayne, New Jersey, to Fairfield Township, Essex County, New Jersey, in a new campus that will open for the 2026–27 school year.